prob-ml/tfmdoc/bert/README.md

 ## Highlighted Milestone:

 - [ ] Use multiple GPUs to train a large model like Bert-base.
-- [ ] Add better ways to encode daily token sequence, e.g.,  Deep set.
+- [ ] Add better ways to encode daily token sequence, e.g. via Deep set.
+- [ ] Better ways to handle long length documents, e.g. Transformer XL.
 - [ ] Extract contextual embedding of tokens part from Bert which can be fine-tuned with different downstream tasks, e.g., Causal-Bert.
+- [x] Add supports to
 - [x] Practical guide for training Bert-base on a Single GPU GTX 2080 Ti with 11 GB memory.
 - [x] A runable pipeline for Pre-train Bert-base on EMR data.